MumoNobert/MTIBA-My-Health-Funds-Savings-and-Utilization-Analysis/README.md

 - Performing relevant analysis
 - Communicating the insights with much simplicity as possible

-The business questions that the project seeks to answe are :
+The business questions that the project seeks to answer are :
 - Savings Questions
     1. What is the typical saving amount for a My Health Fund member ?
     2. What is the typical remittance amount to a My Health Funds member